alipirani88/find_hgt_pipeline/README.md

 Optional arguments:
   -remove_temp REMOVE_TEMP
                         Remove Temporary directories from /tmp/ folder: yes/no -steps STEPS          Analysis Steps to be performed.
-Default: All or 1,2,3,4,5
+Use All or 1,2,3,4,5 to run all steps of pipeline.
                         1: Align all assembly fasta input file against each other using Nucmer.
                         2: Parses the Nucmer generated aligned coordinates files, extract individual aligned fragments and their respective annotation for metadata.
                         3: Generate a database of these extracted aligned regions by deduplicating and removing containments using BBmaps dedupe tool.
                         4: Remove containments from preliminary database by running nucmer
                         5: Performs nucmer alignment between input fasta file and final containment removed extracted fragments to generate an alignment score matrix.
+  -pbs PBS              Provide PBS memory resources for individual nucmer jobs.
+Default: nodes=1:ppn=1,pmem=4000mb,walltime=6:00:00
 ```

 ### Example: